arunpatidar02/com.aemlab.junitapp/README.md

-# Sample AEM project template
+# Sample AEM project - Junit

 This is a sample project to share/contribute AEM Junit testing knowledge.